AlbertShuxiangLi/CapstoneProject/projectSlids.md

 APPLIED METHODS & MODELS (2)
 ========================================================

-- When an user input text, the resulting data frames are used to predict the next word accroding to the frequencies of the underlying *N-Grams*.
+- When an user input text, up to last 5 words will be used to predict the next word accroding to the frequencies of the underlying *N-Grams*.
-- If the next word can not be found under current *N-Grams*, then *(N-1)-Grams* will be used.

-#### Note1: Currently, only frequency table has being used for speed reason.
-#### Note2: Stupid Backoff Algorithm and Kneser-Ney smoothing would be implemented if time allowed.
+- Stupid Backoff Algorithm has been implemented as following :

+Total_prob = 1*5Gram_prob + 0.4*4Gram_prob + 0.16*3Gram_prob + 0.064*2Gram_prob

 HOW TO USE
 ========================================================